deantorkelson/spotify-accessor-for-metadata/README.md

 - Search for a song and view metadata on the song and its artist.

 ## Planned user features
+- See [issues](https://github.com/deantorkelson/spotify-accessor-for-metadata/issues) for what's in store!

+### Playlist/Library Compare
+- Users will be able to find common artists/songs between two playlists, allowing them to find music tastes they have in common with other people.

 ### Vibe Match
 - The user will be given a set of filter fields where they can select track metadata (key, tempo, musical attributes) and SAM will identify songs in their playlists that match the data.